dnsvault/docs/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-DNSVaultuses API keys to allow access to the API.
-You can register a new DNSVault API key at our [developer portal](http://example.com/developers).
+DNSVault uses API keys to allow access to the API.
+You can register a new DNSVault API key at our [developer portal](http://www.dnsvault.net/developers).

 DNSVaultexpects for the API key to be included in all API requests to the server in a header that looks like the following: